Frequently Asked Questions

 Are there any complications?

-No surgical procedure is without complications.
+No surgical procedure is without possible complications.
 The Plastibell technique using a plastic ring was

 first used in 1953 and has proved to give excellent reliable results.